lwmqn/shepherd/README.md

 qserver.on('ready', function () {
     console.log('Server is ready.');
-});

-qserver.permitJoin(180);        // open for devices to join the network within 180 secs qserver.start(function (err) {  // start the sever
+    qserver.permitJoin(180);    // open for devices to join the network within 180 secs });

+qserver.start(function (err) {  // start the sever
     if (err)
         console.log(err);
 });

-// That's all to start a LWMQN server.
+// That's all to start a LWMQN Server.
-// Now the server is going to auotmatically tackle most of the network managing things.
+// Now the Server is going to auotmatically tackle most of the network managing things.
 ```

 <a name="APIs"></a>
 ## 5. APIs

+This moudle provides you with two classes of MqttShepherd and MqttNode.
+The MqttShepherd class brings you a LWMQN Server with network managing facilities, i.e., start/stop the Server, permit device joining, find an joined node.
+This document uses `qserver` to denote the instance of this Server class.
+The MqttNode is the class for creating a software endpoint which represents the remote Client Device at server-side.
+This document uses `qnode` to denote the instance of this Client class.
+You can invoke methods on a `qnode` to operate the remote Device.

 * MqttShepherd APIs
     * [(ok) new MqttShepherd()](#API_MqttShepherd)